glimpseio/GGGrammar/README.md

 # GGSpec

-GGSpec contains a collection of `Codable` swift value types (structs an enums) generated from the Vega schema.
+GGSpec contains a collection of `Codable` swift value types (structs and enums) generated from the Vega schema.

 It enables reading, modifying, and writing JSON in the Vega grammar format with a type-safe Swift API.